Wetlands Conservation Society (Inc)

-The Wetland Conservation Society was formed in 1985 following the high profile campaign to protect the North Lake wetlands from the construction of Farrington Road in September 1984.
+The Wetlands Conservation Society was formed in 1985 following the high profile campaign to protect the North Lake wetlands from the construction of Farrington Road in September 1984.

 Initially the WCS focussed on protection of the Beeliar Wetlands that are faced with ongoing threats.
-This campaign lead to the establishment of the Beeliar Regional Park in the Cities of Melville and Cockburn, and Town of Kwinana.
+This campaign lead to the establishment of the Beeliar Regional Park in the Cities of Melville, Cockburn, and Kwinana.

 The WCS has now extended its campaign interests to wetland conservation throughout the metropolitan area and Western Australia as a whole and regularly makes submissions to development proposals and policy documents related to wetlands throughout WA.
 In addition to this the WCS is represented on a variety of government and public committees involved with environmental issues.

-For the past 7 years the Wetlands Conservation Society has celebrated World Wetlands Day on February 2nd by working with the Cockburn Wetlands Centre to organise the Wetlands management Conference.
-The conference is attended by over 150 people a year and aims to provide an affordable forum for community members and local government to exchange information on the latest management practises and provides a valuable and much appreciated opportunity for networking.
+Since 2001 the Wetlands Conservation Society has celebrated World Wetlands Day on February 2nd by working with the Cockburn Wetlands Centre to organise the Wetlands Management Conference.
+The conference is attended by about 200 people every year and aims to provide an affordable forum for community members and local government to exchange information on the latest wetland management practices and it also provides a much appreciated opportunity for networking.

 How to join this great Organisation

 Becoming part of WA’s dedicated wetland conservation group is very easy.